Raymond Lohier

-Raymond Joseph Lohier Jr. (born December 1, 1965) is a Canadian-born American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Raymond Joseph Lohier Jr. (born December 1, 1965) is a Canadian-born American lawyer who serves as the chief United States circuit judge of the United States Court of Appeals for the Second Circuit.
 Formerly, he was an assistant United States attorney for the Southern District of New York and a senior trial attorney in the United States Department of Justice Civil Rights Division.
 He was the chief of the securities and commodities fraud task force in the criminal division of the U.S. Attorney's office.
 He was recommended by New York Senator Charles Schumer for nomination to the seat on the Second Circuit that was vacated by Judge Sonia Sotomayor when she was elevated to the Supreme Court of the United States.
 Lohier is the first Haitian-American to serve as an Article III federal judge and to be confirmed by the United States Senate as a judge.

 Early life and education

 Lohier Jr. was born in Montreal, Quebec.
 He is of Haitian heritage.
 He graduated from Friends' Central School in Philadelphia in 1984.
 He went on to earn a Bachelor of Arts degree, graduating cum laude from Harvard College, followed by a Juris Doctor from the New York University School of Law, where he served as Editor in Chief of the NYU Annual Survey of American Law.
 He worked as a law clerk for Judge Robert P. Patterson Jr. of the United States District Court for the Southern District of New York.